woooosang/pr-website/content/posts/checking-out-the-fly-dot-io-distributed-system-challenge-with-go.md

 }
 ```

-There weren't any complicated logic; in fact, the snippet above was pretty much the gist of it.
+There wasn't any complicated logic; in fact, the snippet above was pretty much the gist of it.

 ## Part 3: Broadcast {#part-3-broadcast}

-Things began to ramp up from this section, as now the problems required communication between internal nodes, whereas the previous problems only required exclusive communication between the clients.
+Things began to ramp up from this section, as now the problems required communication between internal nodes, unlike the previous problems which only required exclusive communication between the clients.
+(Protocol specification available [here](https://fly.io/dist-sys/3a/))

 ### Naive Broadcast {#naive-broadcast}

-Here
+<a id="figure--dist1"></a>

+{{< figure src="/images/dist1.jpeg" caption="<span class=\"figure-number\">Figure 1: </span>Client sends a request to broadcast \"3\"" >}}

+The simplest way (aka the bare minimum) to broadcast a message as a node in a distributed system would be to relay the message to its neighbors **whenever a new message is received**.
+The diagram above shows that case: client 1 sends a request to broadcast 3, and node 1, as the initial recipient of tha message, will relay 3 to its neighbors.
+One thing to be careful when forwarding the message here would be to refrain from sending back the same message to its sender, since that would cause an infinite loop - `n1` sends 3 to `n2`, `n2` relays it to `n3`, `n3` to `n1` and so on.

+Of course, this approach is not efficient at all.
+Even for a simple network as in the diagram above, we can see that `n2` and `n3` are receiving duplicate messages.
+For more complex networks with higher throughput, this will be a major deal breaker.
+It's also prone to network failures and site failures, since it is built upon the assumption that the system is fault-free.

+#### Implementing in Go {#implementing-in-go}

+The idea for this stage was pretty simple, but there were some issues worth considering in the implementation process.

 ### Partition Tolerance {#partition-tolerance}

-There could be myriads of different reasons a distributed system may fail, and _network partition_ is definitely one of them.
+There could be all kinds of nemesis a distributed system may encounter, and _network partition_ is definitely one of them.
+A network partition[^fn:1] happens when the operational nodes are divided into networks of two or more fully-connected components (cliques), and communication between those components are disabled.

 ### Efficiency Metrics {#efficiency-metrics}

-Maelstrom, the underlying testbench for the challenge, provided a lot of metrics and charts that I could refer to on analyzing the performance of my algorithm.
+Maelstrom, the underlying testbench for the challenge, provided a lot of metrics and charts that could be used to analyze the performance of my algorithm.
+Here are some of the key metrics:

-#### Stable Latency {#stable-latency}
+-   **Stable latency** is a measure of time elapsed for a message to be propagated to all nodes (i.e., visible in the output of `read` operation on every nodes).
+The latency is displayed in percentiles.
+For example, a `stable-latencies` field with `{0 0, 0.5 100, 0.95 200, 0.99 300, 1 400}` would indicate a median latency of 100ms, and a maximum of 400ms.
+-

 ### Optimization #1: Reshaping the Network {#optimization-1-reshaping-the-network}

-Closely reviewing the problem description, I saw that I could ignore the `topology` message and create my own.
+Closely reviewing the problem description, I saw that I could ignore the `topology` message and define my own network.

-### Optimization #2: Gossip {#optimization-2-gossip}
+### Optimization #2: Periodic Gossip {#optimization-2-periodic-gossip}

+For the last section, the bar for efficiency got even higher, with `message-per-op` less than 20.
+However, there was a trade-off in latency, as the bar for the median and maximum latency was now one and two seconds, respectively.

 ```edn
 :net {:all {:send-count 9718,